 As the need arose for more medical services, Mac and Carol started a home nursing service naming it, Home Nursing Service of Southwest Virginia.
 They also opened their first pharmacy, Northgate Pharmacy, which was located in Food Country on Hwy 19 in Abingdon.
 In 1980, the Clifton’s purchased the old Greendale Elementary School and turned it into Greendale Home for the Aged.

 In 2005, the offices for Abingdon Ambulance, Home Nursing Service of Southwest Virginia, Mac’s Medical Equipment & Supplies, and Northgate Pharmacy all moved to The Campus off of Russell Rd.
 Having these companies under one roof allowed team members to assist each other and take care of the community from one location.
 Since moving to The Campus, the Clifton’s have added Hometown Hospice and Mac’s LTC Pharmacy which serves nursing homes and assisted living facilities.
 In recent years another location, Clifton Square, was opened for Northgate Pharmacy and Mac’s Medical Equipment & Supplies.
 This is located across the street from Johnston Memorial Hospital on Highway 11 in Abingdon, VA.

 In 2015 The Clifton Companies became the unity banner for all the companies to be able to communicate the same level of quality and commitment to our community.

-Today the Clifton-Stewart group of companies continue to service our community through employing local team members and providing the support for growth in our community.
+Today the Clifton-Stewart group of companies continue to serve our community through employing local team members and providing support for growth in our community.
 Their newest project is a residential site, The Heritage at Abingdon.

 Like The Clifton Companies, Clifton-Stewart also believes in neighbors helping neighbors.
 To learn more about Clifton-Stewart, please click here.